Transits

 You should NOT look directly at the sun without a proper solar filter.
 If you do not have such a filter, do not try to improvise one yourself.
 See this resource for a list of appropriate techniques and materials.

-Safe solar viewers are available from a number of sources – just do a web search with the terms, eclipse shades, eclipse glasses, or solar viewers.
+Safe solar viewers are available from several sources – just do a web search with the terms, eclipse shades, eclipse glasses, or solar viewers.
 Occasionally Cline Observatory makes these shades available through the GTCC bookstore in advance of significant eclipses.

 Live streaming transit sessions are often available online.